Q: I’m in a same-sex marriage and will soon be 65. How does my marital status affect my eligibility for Medicare?

 - Medicaid — the state-run safety net for health care that pays virtually all the medical costs of people who qualify

-If you live in a state that recognizes the validity of same-sex marriages, your eligibility for these programs is based on the joint income and savings of you and your spouse — even if you're the only one applying for assistance — just as it is for any married couple.
+Your eligibility for these programs is based on the joint income and savings of you and your spouse — even if you’re the only one applying for assistance — just as it is for any married couple.
 Usually the income limits for a married couple are significantly lower than those for two single people.